-The main use of plastic insert molding is to create a strong and reliable molded part with a very low investment of money and time.
+The main use of insert molding is to create a strong and reliable molded part with a very low investment of money and time.
 This process helps to reduce assembly and labor costs.
 Also, it allows manufacturers to benefit from increased design flexibility without having to compromise on the structural integrity of the part.
-The reduced labor cost and the excellent quality control makes the insert molding process one of the best and least expensive methods to manufacture lightweight and compact parts that are reliable, durable, and fully functional.
+The reduced labor cost and the excellent quality control makes it one of the best and least expensive methods to manufacture lightweight and compact parts that are reliable, durable, and fully functional.

 What is Overmolding?

-Overmolding is a two shot molding process that consists of molding a plastic layer around and over a previously molded part.
-The outcome of this plastic insert molding process is a single component, an encapsulated piece that accounts for a single finished product.
+Overmolding is a two shot insert molding process that consists of molding a plastic layer around and over a previously molded part.
+The outcome of this process is a single component, an encapsulated piece that accounts for a single finished product.

-The molding inserts require special attention, as not all parts may be suitable for the insert molding process.
-These inserts need to be able to withstand the insert molding process.
+Molding inserts require special attention, as not all parts may be suitable, so they need to be able to withstand the manufacturing process.
 This means that they have to meet strict requirements in terms of temperature and pressure resistance.

-A successful plastic insert molding process shouldn't alter the structure or the shape of the insert in any way.
-In insert molding, the shape of the molding inserts is also extremely important.
+Successful insert molding shouldn't alter the structure or the shape of the insert in any way as the shape of the molding inserts are extremely important.
 First of all, manufacturers should explore the means to hold and locate these inserts during the molding process.
 Second of all, the insert has to have undercuts or bosses, in order to provide better retention strength with the molded plastic.